jayleetx/thesis/README.md

 Organization, for the most part...

 - `index` is the actual thesis documents.
-All that's in there is the blank template so far, so as things get written it'll get better.
+Mostly adding writing drafts straight into here as I go

 - `data` (not on GitHub for now) has data, both tabular and geospatial